-In terms of Waist-to-Hip Ratio, or WHR, the overall mean for female was 0.86 which is interpreted as high.
+terms of Waist-to-Hip Ratio, or in was 0.86 which is interpreted as high.
 For males, the result was 0.94 which shows borderline.

-For Resting Heart Rate or RHR, the overall mean score was 78.87 with a standard deviation of 11.97, this is interpreted as normal.
+For Resting Heart Rate or RHR, the overall

+mean score was 78.87 with a standard deviation of 11.97, this is interpreted as normal.